 Abstract.
 We present MISTRA-v9.0, a one dimensional (1D) and box (0D) atmospheric chemistry model.
 The model includes a detailed particle description with regards to the microphysics, gas-particle interactions, and liquid phase chemistry within particles.
 Version 9.0 is the first release of MISTRA as an open-source community model.
 A major review of the code has been performed along with this public version release to improve the user-friendliness and platform-independence of the model.
-In
+The

-5 the past 20 years, MISTRA has been used in over 25 studies to address a wide range of scientific questions.
-The purpose of this public release is to maximise the benefit of MISTRA to the community by making the model freely available and easier to use and develop.
+5 purpose of this public release is to maximise the benefit of MISTRA to the community by making the model freely available and easier to use and develop.
 This paper presents a thorough description of the model characteristics and components.
 We show some examples of simulations reproducing previous studies with MISTRA, finding that version 9.0 is consistent with previous versions.